OSGeo/OSGeoLive-doc/en/overview/spatialite_overview.rst

 SpatiaLite is an SQLite_ database engine with spatial functions added.

-SQLite is a popular DBMS, simple, robust, easy to use and really lightweight.
-Each SQLite database is simply a file; you can freely copy it, compress it, send it on a LAN or WEB with no complication at all.
+SQLite is a Database Management System (DBMS) which is simple, robust, easy to use and very lightweight.
+Each SQLite database is simply a file.
+You can freely copy it, compress it, and port it between Windows, Linux, MacOs etc.

-The files are also portable; the same database file will work on Windows, Linux, MacOs etc.

 .. _SQLite: http://www.sqlite.org/